blackchad/sht-snacks/content/_index.md

 Global attitudes towards healthy snacking are evolving, and a new, innovative product is poised to upend eating habits to usher in a new frontier in the Western diet.
 SHT Snacks’ Cricket Chips is a healthy snacking chip that revitalizes, delights, and keeps the earth spinning.
 SHT Snacks Cricket Chips leverage a proprietary formula to thread the needle in delivering health, taste, and sustainability.
 Cricket protein is recognized as a sustainable and nutritious alternative to traditional protein sources, and this chip offers a unique and delicious way for adventurous snackers to incorporate it into their diet and make the world just a little better - one bite at a time.

+We hope you'll become as big a [fan of SHT](#get-this-sht) as we are!

 ---

-# Imprint & Privacy Policy
+# Privacy Policy

-Let's keep it simple.
-This is our contact information:

-E-mail: eat@shtsnacks.com

 We take data privacy very seriously, so we make sure not to store anything we do not need.
 We do not have any tracking service, no cookies or anything like that.
 If you decide to use the contact form or the newsletter sign up this information will be stored on Netlify, a service we use to host this website.
 You can approach us any time to have your data removed or simply retrieve information about what information we did store.

+Let's keep it simple.
+This is our contact information:

+E-mail: eat@shtsnacks.com